hunttis/ld40/README.md

 haxelib install lime
 haxelib install format
 haxelib install hxcpp
-# I am not sure if this last step ("lime rebuild ...") is necessary.
+# I am not sure if these last two steps ("lime rebuild ...") are necessary, but they helped for me.
-lime rebuild mac # (or whichever operating system you use)
+lime rebuild mac # (or whichever operating system you use) lime rebuild html5
 ```

 ### Running the template